MyHiddenRepositories/react-focus-group/Hoisting/READEME.md

 ### **Class declarations**

-Much like their function counterparts, JavaScript class declarations are hoisted.
-However, they remain uninitialised until evaluation.
-This effectively means that you have to declare a class before you can use it.
+JavaScript class declarations get hoisted during compile-time, but they don't get initialized with any value.
+These declarations behave similar to what we observed with hoisted ```const``` and ```let``` variable declarations.
+Even though JavaScript manages to find a reference for the class we created, we can not use it before it’s actually defined in the code.

 ```js
     console.log(Test); // ReferenceError: Cannot access 'Test' before initialization"